Create a data factory by using the Azure Data Factory UI

 This procedure is optional in this tutorial.
 You can create a scheduler trigger to schedule the pipeline to run periodically (hourly, daily, and so on).
 In this procedure, you create a trigger to run every minute until the end date and time that you specify.

-Select Trigger on the menu, and then select New/Edit.
+Go to your pipeline, select Trigger on the pipeline toolbar, and then select New/Edit.

 On the Add Triggers page, select Choose trigger, and then select New.